Personalization Using Liquid Tags

 Braze can automatically substitute values from a given user into your messages.
 Put your expression inside of two sets of curly brackets to notify Braze that you’ll be using an interpolated value.
 Inside of these brackets, any user values that you want to substitute must be surrounded by an additional set of brackets with a dollar sign in front of them.

-Liquid templating language supports the use of objects, tags and filters.
+Liquid templating language supports the use of objects, tags, and filters.

-Objects allow you to insert personalized attributes into your messages.
+- Objects allow you to insert personalized attributes into your messages.

-Filters allow you to reformat personalized attributes and dynamic content.
-For example, you could convert a timestamp, such as 2016-09-07 08:43:50 UTC into a date such as September 7th, 2016.
+- Filters allow you to reformat personalized attributes and dynamic content.
+For example, you could convert a timestamp, such as 2016-09-07 08:43:50 UTC, into a date, such as September 7, 2016.

-Terms to Know
+Terms to know

 These terms are reinterpreted from Shopify’s documentation based on our level of support.

-|Liquid||An open-source, customer-facing template language created by Shopify and written in Ruby; used to load/pull dynamic content.||
+|Liquid||An commonly-used, customer-facing template language created by Shopify and written in Ruby; used to load/pull dynamic content.||

-|Object||A denotation of a variable and location of intended variable name that tells Liquid where to show content in the message.||
+|Object||A denotation of a variable and location of the intended variable name that tells Liquid where to show content in the message.||

-|Conditional Logic Tag||Tags create logic and control the flow for templates.
-In Braze’s case, Conditional Logic Tags are Liquid used to consider intelligent or programming logic to create exceptions and variations in messages based on certain, predefined criteria.||
+|Conditional logic tag||Tags create logic and control the flow of message content.
+In Braze’s cases, conditional logic tags are used to create exceptions and variations in messages based on certain, predefined criteria.||

-|Filters||Used to change, narrow, or reformat the output of the Liquid Object.
+|Filters||Used to change, narrow, or reformat the output of the Liquid object.
 It is often used to create mathematical operations.||

-|Operators||Used in messages to create dependencies or criteria that can affect which message your user receives.||Is a user meets the defined criteria in a messaged tagged with
+|Operators||Used in messages to create dependencies or criteria that can affect which message your user receives.||If a user meets the defined criteria in a message tagged with